KlikDev/ceria/docs/usage.md

 #### Interruption

-To stop listening, send a SIGTERM or SIGINT signal to the process, for example by hitting Control-C if aria2p is running in the foreground.
+To stop listening, send a SIGTERM or SIGINT signal to the process, for example by hitting Control-C if ceria is running in the foreground.
 If a notification is currently being handled, it will finish before the listener is stopped.

 #### Timeout